slissner/elm-openapi-workshop/step-3.md

 Store the data you receive in-memory in a list.

-3. Add a second endpoint to that controller: `GET /insurances` that receives the insurances stored in-memory.
+3. Add a second endpoint to that controller: `GET /insurances` that returns the insurances stored in-memory.

 Some help:
 * Keep in mind that we use OAS 2.0 with node swagger package (not the newer version 3.0!)